tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LP-03-Stu-Crypto-Conversation.md

 ### 3. Students Do: Simple Crypto Conversation (15 mins)

 In Today's class, students will create a bot that converts a given amount on US Dollars to its value in bitcoin `BTC`, ethereum `ETH` or ripple `XRP`.
-In this activity, students will start creating the bot by defining an intent, some sample utterances and three slots.
+In this activity, students will start creating the bot by defining an intent, some sample utterances and two slots in order to convert from US Dollars to `BTC`.

 **Instructions:**